 The cosmopolitan city of Buenos Aires is the capital of Argentina and its largest city.
 Known as the Paris of South America, Buenos Aires is steeped in culture unique to this beautiful country.
 Enjoy tango dancers in the streets of La Boca or head to the charming neighborhoods of Recoleta and Palermo to enjoy delicious empanadas.
 Buenos Aires is a great base from which to explore the surrounding areas as well.
 Río de la Plata is a short distance away and is a great place to go to relax on its shores.

-Today, enjoy a private guided half day tour of Buenos Aires including all main points of interest such as the Metropolitan Cathedral, Government House, Mayo Square, Congress Hall, Colon Opera Theatre, San Telmo, La Boca Italian District, Palermo Park and the fashionable Recoleta area with its famous cemetery with Eva Peron's tomb in contrast with sidewalk cafes and elegant boutiques.
-Tour will last approximately 3.5 hours.
-Complimentary bottle of water included during tour.
+Today, enjoy a private guided half day tour of Buenos Aires!
+Your exploration will afford you the opportunity to admire all of the main points of interest, such as the Metropolitan Cathedral, Government House, Mayo Square, Congress Hall, Colon Opera Theatre, San Telmo, La Boca Italian District and Palermo Park.
+You can even make a stop at the fashionable Recoleta area, with its famous cemetery where Eva Peron's tomb can be found, in contrast with the quaint sidewalk cafes and elegant boutiques nearby.
+Your excursion will last approximately 4 hours, as you venture through the wonders of this beautiful city!
 (This service is on a private basis.)

 At 6:15pm be ready for a night you will never forget!
 A gourmet three-course meal with a twist, The Argentine Experience serves up the best of Argentine cuisine and culture with a slice of international perspective.
 Argentinian culture is very much centered around communal dining, which is exactly what we provide – a warm, inviting space where you will meet fellow travelers from all around the world, along with local Argentines who want to show off their culture the best way possible, through food!